aeknt/exsh/README.md

 edit: you can do that because %var is handled as substitution

 customizing:

+config can be defined by `exshrc` enviroment variable, default value is basically ~/.exshrc

 ~/.exshrc can be written in any lang as long as ~/.exshrc prints wanted $PS1 when ran without args, when ran with arg function then print all defined functions and when ran with fn <function> then execute given function